romaefGit/contact-flow/README.md

 - `git clone https://github.com/romaefGit/contact-flow.git`

-Execute `npm install` this on the root of the project using Node 18.
+Execute `npm install` on the root of the project using Node 18.

 ## Run App